Covenant-breaker: Bábís

-Bábís are generally regarded as another religion altogether.
-Since Covenant-breaking presumes that one has submitted oneself to a covenant and then broken it, and Bábís never recognized or swore allegiance to Baháʼu'lláh, they are not Covenant-breakers.
+Bábís are generally regarded as another religion altogether and not necessarily seen as covenant-breakers, since strictly speaking covenant-breaking presumes that one has submitted oneself to a covenant and then broken it.
+As Bábís never recognized or swore allegiance to Baháʼu'lláh, they are not Covenant-breakers of Baháʼu'lláh's covenant.

-Followers of Subh-i-Azal, Baháʼu'lláh's half-brother who tried to poison him, engaged in active opposition to Baháʼís, and Shoghi Effendi did inform Baháʼís that they should avoid contact with his descendants, writing that "No intelligent and loyal Baha'i would associate with a descendant of Azal, if he traced the slightest breath of criticism of our Faith, in any aspect, from that person.
+Shoghi Effendi did inform Baháʼís that they should avoid contact with followers and descendents of Subh-i-Azal, Baháʼu'lláh's half-brother, on the basis of Azal's attempts to poison him, and his followers' active opposition to Baháʼís, writing that "No intelligent and loyal Baha'i would associate with a descendant of Azal, if he traced the slightest breath of criticism of our Faith, in any aspect, from that person.
 In fact these people should be strenuously avoided as having an inherited spiritual disease -- the disease of Covenant-breaking!".

 Shoghi Effendi's immediate family

 Through the influence of Bahíyyih Khánum, the eldest daughter of Baháʼu'lláh, everyone in the household initially rallied around Shoghi Effendi after the death of ʻAbdu'l-Bahá.
 For several years his brother Husayn and several cousins served him as secretaries.
 The only ones publicly opposing him were Mírzá Muhammad ʻAlí and his followers, who were declared Covenant-breakers by ʻAbdu'l-Bahá.
 Contrary to ʻAbdu'l-Bahá's specific instruction, certain family members established illicit links with those whom ʻAbdu'l-Bahá had declared Covenant-breakers.
-After Bahíyyih Khánum died in 1932, Shoghi Effendi's eldest sister – Ruhangiz – married Nayyer Effendi Afnan, a son of Siyyid Ali Afnan, son of Baháʼu'lláh though Furughiyyih.
+After Bahíyyih Khánum died in 1932, Shoghi Effendi's eldest sister – Ruhangiz – married Nayyer Effendi Afnan, a son of Siyyid Ali Afnan, stepson of Baháʼu'lláh though Furughiyyih.
 The children of Furughiyyih sided with Muhammad ʻAlí and opposed ʻAbdu'l-Bahá, leaving only ʻAbdu'l-Bahá's own children as faithful among the descendants of Baháʼu'lláh.
-Nayyer, in particular, was one of the greatest enemies of Shoghi Effendi throughout his time as Guardian.
-The marriage of Ruhangiz and Nayyer caused convulsions in the family, and it was followed by another sister of Shoghi Effendi – Mehrangiz – marrying another son of Siyyid Ali.
-A third son of Siyyid Ali – Faydi – also married Thurayyá, a granddaughter of ʻAbdu'l-Bahá through Túbá.
+Moojan Momen describes these events as follows:

 These marriages caused Ruhangiz, Mehrangiz, and Thurayyá to be declared Covenant-breakers by Shoghi Effendi, though there was some delay and concealment initially in order to avoid public degradation of the family.
 On 2 November 1941 Shoghi Effendi sent two cables announcing the expulsion of Túbá and her children Ruhi, Suhayl, and Fu'ad for consenting to the marriage of Thurayyá to Faydi.
 There was also mention that Ruhi's visit to America and Fu'ad's visit to England were without approval.
 In December 1941 he announced the expulsion of his sister Mehrangiz.

-Presumably being faced with a choice between shunning their disobedient family members and being themselves disobedient to ʻAbdu'l-Bahá and Shoghi Effendi, his cousins, aunts and uncles chose the latter.